longenbach/ds504-project1/README.md

 crawler.py is used for get the details of a product through Walmart open API.

-Pre-requirements:
+Pre-requirement:
-requests, HTMLParser
+requests

 ## Usage
-#### Please make sure you have the pre-requirements packages
+#### Please make sure you have installed requests
 Edit "collectdata.py" script:
 1. add your own Walmart API key
 2. Construct a UPC generator and add the generated UPC to the variable "upc_list"